-- Payments of fringe benefits and allowances, such as hardship allowance, transport allowance, house allowance, bonuses and commissions are suspended until the situation fully controlled.
+- Payments of fringe benefits and allowances, such as hardship allowance, transport allowance, house allowance, bonuses, and commissions are suspended until the situation fully controlled.

-- Existing salary scales can be revised based on dialogue between employers and trade unions to support survival of enterprises
+- Existing salary scales can be revised based on dialogue between employers and trade unions to support the survival of enterprises

-- Unused annual leaves to be used by workers; for those who have already fully utilized it, to be arranged for them to take at least half of their annual leave from upcoming budget year.
+- Unused annual leaves to be used by workers; for those who have already fully utilized it, to be arranged for them to take at least half of their annual leave from the upcoming budget year.

-- Temporary loans are to be provided for workers who occupy non-essential functions in the enterprises; assurance to be given of their return when situation gets better
+- Temporary loans are to be provided for workers who occupy non-essential functions in the enterprises; assurance to be given of their return when the situation gets better

 - Addis Ababa’s light rail is to be operated with 25% seat occupancy

 - Ethio-Djibouti railway is to operate with 50% seat occupancy

 - All other public transportation (buses, taxies, etc.,) are to be operated with 50% seat occupancy.